zyl120/Naloxone_Safety_Kit/user_manual/qt_virtual_keyboard_installation_manual/README.md

         sudo apt-get install '^libxcb.*-dev' libx11-xcb-dev libglu1-mesa-dev libxrender-dev libxi-dev libxkbcommon-dev libxkbcommon-x11-dev

+### Step 1.7: Change directory to home

+- Later steps assume that your working directory is at your home folder.
+To change the current working directory to the home folder, run the following command:

+        cd ~

-### Step 1.7: Download QtVirtualKeyboard source code from GitHub
+### Step 1.8: Download QtVirtualKeyboard source code from GitHub

+- We are using the LTS version of the Qt5 for the project.
+To download the latest LTS source code of the Qt virtual keyboard, run the following command:

         git clone -b 5.15 https://github.com/qt/qtvirtualkeyboard.git

-### Step 1.8: Open the qtvirtualkeyboard folder
+### Step 1.9: Open the qtvirtualkeyboard folder

+- By default, step 1.8 will download the source code to a directory called `qtvirtualkeyboard` in your home directory.
+To open that directory, run the following command:

         cd ~/qtvirtualkeyboard

+- You can verify the current working directory by using running the following command:

+        pwd

+- You are expected to see the output of the above command as `/home/USER_NAME/qtvirtualkeyboard`, where `USER_NAME` is the name of the account.

-### Step 1.9: Run qmake
+### Step 1.10: Run qmake

+- To generate the `makefile` automatically, run the following command:

         qmake

-### Step 1.10: Build
+### Step 1.11: Build

+- Then you can use the below command to compile the Qt virtual keyboard automatically.
+This will take around 15 minutes on Raspberry Pi.

         sudo make

-### Step 1.11: Install
+### Step 1.12: Install

+- By running the below command, the binary files will be moved to the appropriate locations on the system.

         sudo make install

+- By default, the destination is at `~\qtvirtualkeyboard`.

 ## Chapter 2: Copy Files

-### Step 2.12: Copy libQt5VirtualKeyboard.so.5
+### Step 2.13: Copy libQt5VirtualKeyboard.so.5

 - In the terminal window, enter the following command:

         sudo cp ~/qtvirtualkeyboard/lib/libQt5VirtualKeyboard.so.5.15.8 QT_PREFIX_PATH/lib/libQt5VirtualKeyboard.so.5

-- If your QT_PREFIX_PATH is /usr, the command will be
+- If your QT_PREFIX_PATH is `/usr`, the command will be

         sudo cp ~/qtvirtualkeyboard/lib/libQt5VirtualKeyboard.so.5.15.8 /usr/lib/libQt5VirtualKeyboard.so.5

 - If your compiled version is 5.15.8, you need to adjust the command to match the version number.

-### Step 2.13: Create folder QT_PREFIX_PATH/plugins/platforminputcontexts
+### Step 2.14: Create folder QT_PREFIX_PATH/plugins/platforminputcontexts

-- You need to create the folder QT_PREFIX_PATH/plugins/platforminputcontexts using the following command:
+- You need to create the folder `QT_PREFIX_PATH/plugins/platforminputcontexts` using the following command:

         sudo mkdir QT_PREFIX_PATH/plugins
         sudo mkdir QT_PREFIX_PATH/plugins/platforminputcontexts

-- Again, you should replace the path with the QT_PREFIX_PATH on your system.
+- Again, you should replace the path with the `QT_PREFIX_PATH` on your system.

-### Step 2.14: Copy libqtvirtualkeyboardplugin.so
+### Step 2.15: Copy libqtvirtualkeyboardplugin.so

-- You need to copy the libqtvirtualkeyboardplugin.so to QT_PREFIX_PATH/plugins/platforminputcontexts using the following command:
+- You need to copy the `libqtvirtualkeyboardplugin.so` to `QT_PREFIX_PATH/plugins/platforminputcontexts` using the following command:

         sudo cp ~/qtvirtualkeyboard/plugins/platforminputcontexts/libqtvirtualkeyboardplugin.so QT_PREFIX_PATH/plugins/platforminputcontexts/

-### Step 2.15: Copy virtualkeyvoard plugin Folder
+### Step 2.16: Copy virtualkeyvoard plugin Folder

-- You need to cop the whole virtualkeyboard folder to QT_PREFIX_PATH/plugins using the following command:
+- You need to cop the whole `virtualkeyboard` folder to `QT_PREFIX_PATH/plugins` using the following command:

         sudo cp -r ~/qtvirtualkeyboard/plugins/virtualkeyboard/ QT_PREFIX_PATH/plugins/

-### Step 2.16: Copy virtualKeyboard qml folder
+### Step 2.17: Copy virtualKeyboard qml folder

-- You will also need to copy the Qml’s virtualkeyboard folder to QT_PREFIX_PATH/qml/QtQuick folder.
+- You will also need to copy the Qml’s virtualkeyboard folder to `QT_PREFIX_PATH/qml/QtQuick` folder.
 But first, you need to create the destination folder using the command:

         sudo mkdir QT_PREFIX_PATH/qml
         sudo mkdir QT_PREFIX_PATH/qml/QtQuick